mamoore1440/Econ-Blog-old/src/content/all-Notes/Concepts-Notes.md

 - Housing                         House
 - Stock                           Sky Scrapper
 - Growth                          Inserter / Car making robot
+- Credit                          Dollar with a white "shadow" dollar behind it
 - Forex                           Two different colored bills with two arrows going into each other

 Special Events:                   Purple Stars